-- 23. Except where the 2001 Order specifies a different requirement, any question at a meeting shall be decided by a majority of the members present and voting by a show of hands. - 24.
-In the event of any equality of votes, the President shall be entitled to an additional casting vote. - 25.
-Standing Order 24 shall not apply where the question is the determination of an appeal in accordance with Article 37 of the 2001 Order.
+- 23. Except where the 2001 Order specifies a different requirement, and subject to Standing Order 25, any question at a meeting shall be decided by a majority of the members present voting by a show of hands. - 24.
+The election of the President shall be by secret ballot.
+Members who are eligible to vote but are unable to attend a meeting at which a ballot is to be held may vote by post or appoint another member to act as their proxy and to vote in that ballot on their behalf. - 25.
+In the event of any equality of votes, the President shall be entitled to an additional casting vote (except where the question is the determination of an appeal in accordance with Article 37 of the 2001 Order) or the election of the President.